vezenovm/aztec-circuits-noir/README.md

   );
 ```
 While if I replace `input_note_1_in_use` with simply `false` I compile successfully.
 Specific conditional handling as I have done above is necessary for both setting the value of `input_note_1_in_use` and any binary operations that use `input_note_1_in_use` inside of the method.

+### Max value for opcode hash_to_field

+When trying to use the Noir std lib function `hash_to_field` we panic in the SSA with this message: `thread 'main' panicked at 'not yet implemented: max value must be implemented for opcode hash_to_field ', crates/noirc_evaluator/src/ssa/integer.rs:494:22`.

+As `hash_to_field` simply returns a Field type I don't see why we couldn't easily implement the max value in SSA.
+Going to ask about this and implement it if there is not some blocker I am unaware of.